Quantifying the noise sensitivity of the Wasserstein metric for images

 TL;DR: We study the impact of pixel-wise noise when comparing images via the (signed) Wasserstein distance

-Abstract: Wasserstein metrics are increasingly being used in domains like generative modeling and computer vision as similarity scores for images represented as discrete measures on a grid, yet their behavior under noise remains poorly understood.
-In this work, we consider the sensitivity of the (signed) Wasserstein distance with respect to pixel-wise additive noise and derive exact (non-asymptotic) bounds.
-Among other results, we prove that the error in the signed 2-Wasserstein distance scales with the square root of the noise standard deviation, whereas the $L_2$ norm scales linearly.
+Abstract: Wasserstein metrics are increasingly being used as similarity scores for images treated as discrete measures on a grid, yet their behavior under noise remains poorly understood.
+In this work, we consider the sensitivity of the signed Wasserstein distance with respect to pixel-wise additive noise and derive non-asymptotic upper bounds.
+Among other results, we prove that the error in the signed 2-Wasserstein distance scales with the square root of the noise standard deviation, whereas the Euclidean norm scales linearly.
 We present experiments that support our theoretical findings and point to a peculiar phenomenon where increasing the level of noise can decrease the Wasserstein distance.
-A case study on cryo-electron microscopy images demonstrates that the Wasserstein metric can preserve the geometric structure even when the $L_2$ metric fails to do so.
+A case study on cryo-electron microscopy images demonstrates that the Wasserstein metric can preserve the geometric structure even when the Euclidean metric fails to do so.

 Primary Area: other topics in machine learning (i.e., none of the above)